 Students share their work publicly on many occasions, whether it be at our studio for an audience of family and friends, or on stage at SPACE Gallery in front of 300 strangers.
 They engage in Q&A's with these audiences, having conversations with community members they might not normally meet.
 Getting your footing in a new culture can be incredibly hard work, and we give our YWL students as many chances as we can to find out about the community and meet with professionals in fields that they are interested in pursuing.
 YWL students have had private meetings with local fashion designer Jill McGowan, Glenn Jordan at the Portland Press Herald, a neurosurgeon at Maine Med, and more.
 Students receive a monthly stipend for their time and commitment to the program along with financial literacy programming with Claude Rwaganje.

 Each year we have over 40 students apply to be a part of YWL and we can only accept 15.
 Beginning in the summer of 2013, we began offering a one week summer intensive for 15-20 young writers so we could serve more students.
 Summer participants are selected through a formal interview process and commit to five full days of creative writing and storytelling projects.
 Students work with writing coaches, go out into the community to find inspiration for their writing, and end the week with a public reading of their work.

-In November, 2015, the Young Writers & Leaders program was given a National Arts and Humanities Youth Program Award by the White House, the highest honor given to afterschool arts programs in the country.
+In November, 2015, the Young Writers & Leaders program was presented a National Arts and Humanities Youth Program Award by the White House, the highest honor given to afterschool arts programs in the country.
 Iraqi student alum Ibrahim Shkara and his family traveled with us to the White House to accept the award from First Lady Michelle Obama.

 THE WHOLE WORLD WAITING